Our Team

 Her love of the ‘art of healing’ is clear as she combines high-level education and current research with traditional healing modalities.
 This includes ConnectTherapy™, The Thoracic Ring Approach™, Manual Therapy, Dry Needling as well as techniques to calm the Nervous System to facilitate healing.
 She aspires to provide compassionate, empathetic, professional care.

 Identifying the primary cause of your problem, the true ‘Driver’ of the issue, is of key importance.
-Then rehabilitation and treatment can focus on the Driver, leading to to lasting pain relief and restoration of function and performance!
+Then rehabilitation and treatment can focus on that Driver, leading to lasting pain relief and restoration of function and performance!

 In addition to providing leadership to her bustling clinic, she is a mentor to physiotherapists who are pursuing the Advanced Orthopaedic Levels or looking to build their clinical reasoning/handling skills.
 She also mentors team members in ConnectTherapy.